 Ideal Security Window Security Bar

-The simple design of this window security bar makes it suitable to use on almost any sliding door or window.
-These fully adjustable security bars come in three different sizes and can be made to fit almost any window without cutting.
+This window security bar’s simple design makes it suitable for use on almost any sliding door or window.
+These fully adjustable security bars come in three sizes and can fit almost any window without cutting.

 It provides protection even when the window is open and can be mounted at any height, so you install it out of reach of children.